South Tawton: South Zeal

 The manor house of the Burgoyne family of South Zeal survives as the Oxenham Arms Public House, on the main street of the village of South Zeal, which is within the parish of South Tawton.
 A mural monument to Robert Burgoyne, dated 1651, survives in St Andrew's Church, South Tawton.

 Climate

-Since 1990, the highest recorded temperature was 27 °C (81 °F) in June 2017 and the lowest was -6 °C (21 °F) in March 2018.
+Since 1981, the highest recorded temperature was 33.9 °C on 3 August 1990 and the lowest was -11.0 °C on 22 December 2010.

+Appearance in media

+South Tawton features in Landscapes of England DVD Series 2, Ep 6. by W.G.
+Hoskins.
+He observes that while South Tawton failed as a borough it spawned the nearby settlement of South Zeal which flourished being directly on the main route from London to Lands End.